uswds/uswds-site/_together/04-get-involved.md

 ## Citations

+* footnotes will be placed here.
+This line is necessary {:footnotes}

-1. A quick guide to inclusive design.
+[^1]: A quick guide to inclusive design.
 (August 15, 2022) Retrieved on August 19, 2022, from <https://medium.com/the-u-s-digital-service/a-quick-guide-to-inclusive-design-be4931ef2c>

-1. Communicating with and about people with disabilities.
+[^2]: Communicating with and about people with disabilities.
 (February 1, 2022) Retrieved on August 19, 2022, from <https://www.cdc.gov/ncbddd/disabilityandhealth/materials/factsheets/fs-communicating-with-people.html>

 ## Credits
 Illustrations created using [humaaans](https://www.humaaans.com/), a [CC0 (public domain)](https://creativecommons.org/share-your-work/public-domain/cc0/) design library.